A Filmmaker's 'Quest' For A Quiet Family Portrait Is Pierced By Unforeseen Trauma

 RAINEY: Right.

 GROSS: ...Kind of - I shouldn't say policy, but like a no-snitching understanding.
-Like, you don't - you don't name names when it comes to somebody who did something, even if you know who that person is.
+Like, you don't name names when it comes to somebody who did something, even if you know who that person is.

 RAINEY: Right.